intricatecloud/cs5356-docs/docs/getting-started/git-github.md

 - Worst CS Topic:
 ```
 * Create a Pull Request on intricatecloud/cs5356-docs (see this guide for [Creating a Pull Request from a Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork))
-* I'll merge them, and we can watch the page update automatically as each Pull Request get merged
-* Submit the link to your blog post on the updated class page on this [Canvas Assignment](https://canvas.cornell.edu/courses/49841/assignments/482305).
+* Submit the link to your GitHub Pull Request on the updated class page on this [Canvas Assignment](https://canvas.cornell.edu/courses/61594/assignments/624874).
 Your URL will look something like `https://cs5356.intricatecloud.io/blog/2023/01/23/your-cornell-netid`